alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * ~~Review the writing~~
 * ~~Doc review from Bruno~~
 ~~* Plan the sections according to Bruno review~~
+* change the mock to be the prevent bugs, after, we will present the libraries, just in the next session
+* remove refer to tdd in the creation section
+* change the section create unit test
+* review conclusion
+* change TDD to refer, but not the main point, just to future
 * Review with editor with dictionary
 * fix the code, put two methods in export pdf and json
 * fix the code in repository